Lifestyle Disease Prevention

 Health consultation desk for female employees established (Since FY2019)

-A female public health nurse provides advice to female employees based on consultations with in-house specialists (6 consultations in FY2019).
+A female public health nurse provides advice to female employees based on consultations with in-house specialists.

 We invited an outside gynecologist to hold a seminar titled “Women’s Health Management and Benefits to Society—Learn More!
 Women’s Body and Health Literacy.”
 The gynecologist spoke on women’s health issues, health risks by age group, and tips for working happily while maintaining good health.
 The seminar was held twice, once at the Tokyo Mid Town Head Office and once at Yokohama Minatomirai Center, and a total of 160 employees participated.
 Responses to the survey of participants included comments such as “I learned the importance of confronting one’s mental and physical state,” which reveals that there is growing interest in wellness and healthy work.